solidjs-community/solid-primitives/packages/masonry/README.md

 This is useful when the number of columns should change based on the width of the container, size of the items, or a media query.

-For example it can be used with [`createBreakpoints` from `@solid-primitives/media`](https://primitives.solidjs.community/package/media#createmediaquery) to change the number of columns based on the screen size.
+For example, it can be used with [`createBreakpoints` from `@solid-primitives/media`](https://primitives.solidjs.community/package/media#createmediaquery) to change the number of columns based on the screen size.

 ```ts
 import { createBreakpoints } from "@solid-primitives/media";